CYC Limited – General Conditions of Hire Last updated – January 2019.

 - CYC requires an Occupational Health & Safety 03.1 Accident/Incident Report & Investigation Form to be completed and returned for all Incidents which occur during the Client’s stay, a copy of which can be provided on request by Facility management.

-- A detailed list all Guests must be tendered to Facility administration on arrival.
+- A detailed list of all Guests must be tendered to Facility administration on arrival.

 - Courtesy toward other Guests’ personal property & the environment is required.